Infection Control, Hand Hygiene, PPE, and Linen

 Key Takeaways

-• Hand hygiene is required before resident contact, after resident contact, after glove removal, after body-fluid exposure, and whenever moving from dirty care to clean care.
+• Hand hygiene is required before resident contact, before a clean task, after body-fluid exposure, after glove removal, after environmental contact, and whenever moving from a dirty area to a clean area.

-• Soiled linen should be rolled inward, held away from the uniform, and placed in the correct container without shaking or dropping it on the floor.
+• Soiled linen is rolled with the contaminated side inward, held away from the uniform, never shaken or placed on the floor, and bagged in the correct container at the point of use.

-• Kansas CNA infection-control questions often test sequence: clean before dirty, resident safety before speed, and reporting when isolation supplies or instructions are missing.
+• Kansas CNA infection-control questions test sequence and judgment: clean before dirty, resident safety before speed, and stopping to report when isolation supplies or instructions are missing.

 Infection control starts before touch

-The strongest habit is to pause before care and ask what will be clean, what may become contaminated, and when hand hygiene must happen.
-Perform hand hygiene before touching the resident or clean supplies, after contact with the resident or the environment, after contact with body fluids, after removing gloves, before meals, after toileting, and before moving from a dirty body area to a clean one.
-Use soap and water when hands are visibly soiled and when facility policy requires it for certain diarrheal infections.
+Perform hand hygiene before touching the resident or clean supplies, before a clean or aseptic task, after contact with the resident or the environment, after contact with body fluids, after removing gloves, before meals, after toileting, and whenever moving from a dirty body area to a clean one.
+Use soap and water for at least 20 seconds when hands are visibly soiled and when caring for residents with diarrheal infections such as C. difficile, whose spores are not killed by alcohol.
+Use alcohol-based hand rub when hands are not visibly soiled.
+Gloves reduce contamination but never replace hand hygiene.

 SituationCNA-safe action